 Robert Kilgour is a Scottish serial entrepreneur, investor and property developer who is also Chief Executive of Dow Investments Plc, which he founded in 1990.

 Robert was born in Edinburgh, brought up in Fife and currently divides his time between London and Scotland.

 His first major project after leaving University (where he ran a market stall selling jeans at the weekends) was the purchase, management and upgrading of a small hotel in the 'New Town' area of Edinburgh where he increased turnover by some 400% before selling it on.

 From there Robert went on to found and build up Four Seasons Health Care (care homes and home care) and he exited this business after initiating and seeing through the strategy that led to the public/private take-over of Crestacare Plc in the summer of 1999 - a deal which had an Enterprise Value of £127M involving Alchemy Partners.

 Four Seasons was then operating 101 care homes throughout the UK (5th largest) and employing over 6,500 staff.
-It is now UK No.1 with some 460 Homes and over 30,000 staff producing annual revenues of over £750M.
+It is now UK No.1 with some 400 care homes and around 30,000 staff producing annual revenues of almost £750M.

 It was sold by Alchemy Partners through Goldman Sachs to Allianz Capital Partners for £775M in July 2004 and in September 2006 it was sold by Allianz Capital Partners for £1.55Bn to a Quatari investment group.

 Yearning for the entrepreneurial again, he co-founded CamVista Ltd, a webcam business that led him being a Finalist in the E & Y Scottish Entrepreneur of the Year Competition in 2001 and that counted the world famous illusionist David Copperfield as a client along with many UK 'Blue Chips'.